-Use of handicapped parking stalls and ramp access areas are restricted to only those vehicles with a state-issued handicapped license plate or displaying a state-issued certificate.
-If a handicapped space is not available, individuals displaying the proper handicapped stickers may park in regular parking spaces in surface lots.
-Meters should only be used in the event that the handicapped spaces in the lot are full.
-UST is not authorized to issue temporary handicapped permits and cannot provide reserved or special parking permits for those with disabilities.
-Individuals with temporary disabilities should apply to the state for a handicapped parking certificate.
+Use of handicap parking stalls and ramp access areas are restricted to only those vehicles with a state-issued handicap license plate or displaying a state-issued certificate.
+If a handicapped space is not available, individuals displaying the proper handicap stickers may park in regular parking spaces in surface lots.

 Minnesota state law requires enforcement of handicapped parking stalls on a 24-hour basis, seven days a week, including holiday periods.
-Quick errands, deliveries or drop-offs are not valid excuses for parking in or obstructing handi capped stalls.
-Vehicles parked in spaces designated for the handicapped without this permit will be ticketed by the St. Paul Police Department and/or the UST Public Safety personnel.
+Quick errands, deliveries or drop-offs are not valid excuses for parking in or obstructing handicap stalls.
+Vehicles parked in spaces designated for the handicapped without this permit will be ticketed by the St. Paul Police Department and/or St. Thomas Public Safety personnel.